harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 end
 {% endhighlight %}

-Notice multiple function heads make the base case, the first three cases in this example, more discernible.
-They also reduce the amount of code you must hold in your head to understand the function, making it much easier to write and understand functions.
+Notice how multiple clauses make the base case, the first three cases in this example, more discernible.
+Considering that understanding the base case is crucial to understanding a recursive function, such a visual assistance through pattern matching is definitely helpful.

 ## Pattern Matching Is in the Leading Role

 But if you actually think about it, none of the capabilities of pattern matching I've described here is new.

 Switch statement has existed for decades in imperative languages for manipulating control flow.
 Destructuring is now supported in OO languages that have more aggressively introduced elements of FP, such as Ruby, Swift, and ES6 JavaScript.
-Still, pattern matching in those languages have limited power and is relegated to a secondary role because its incompatibility with some OO principles.
+Still, pattern matching in those languages have limited power and is relegated to a secondary role because its incompatibility with some OO principles and methodologies.

 In Elixir, pattern matching plays the leading role.
 The entire language feels like it's built around pattern matching, allowing it to show its full potential.
 And I think that's what makes using pattern matching feel so nice in Elixir.